bootlin/snagboot/README.md

-Snagboot intends to be an open-source and generic replacement to the vendor-specific, sometimes proprietary, tools used to recover and/or reflash embedded platforms It is divided into two parts:
+Snagboot intends to be an open-source and generic replacement to the vendor-specific, sometimes proprietary, tools used to recover and/or reflash embedded platforms.
+Examples of such tools include STM32CubeProgrammer, SAM-BA ISP, UUU, and sunxi-fel It is divided into two parts:

 - **snagrecover** uses vendor-specific ROM code mechanisms to initialize external RAM and run U-Boot, without modifying any non-volatile